 An ICHRA can be offered as a stand-alone benefit or as another benefits option for your employees who don't qualify for your group health insurance policy.
 However, group health insurance and an ICHRA can't be offered together to the same group of employees.

 For example, you could offer group health insurance to your full-time employees and an ICHRA to part-time employees.
-However, you can only offer full-time employees either an ICHRA or group health insurance, not both.
+However, you can only offer full-time employees an ICHRA or group health insurance, not both.

 While newer than QSEHRAs, ICHRAs are also growing in popularity.
 A survey conducted by the Kaiser Family Foundation1 found that 88% of large employers favored ICHRAs as an alternative to group health insurance.
+Additionally, the HRA Council2 found that ICHRA adoption among U.S. employers tripled from 2020 to 2022.

 Finally, there’s the group coverage HRA (GCHRA).
 Often referred to as an integrated HRA, a GCHRA is an employer-funded medical reimbursement plan linked with a group health insurance plan—usually a high-deductible health plan (HDHP).